23DP2MPron/FitPlan/README.md

 ---

-### 💡 6.
-Smart Assistant and Motivation

-- 💬 Motivational messages on login:
-  - Example: “You skipped 3 workouts — don’t give up!”
-- 🔔 Notifications:
-  - Reminder to recalculate macronutrients if weight has changed significantly (e.g., more than 3 kg)
-- 🎯 Support for goal tracking and encouragement messages

 ## How It Works
 1. The user enters their personal details and selects their goal.
 2. The program calculates the optimal daily **calorie intake** and **macronutrient ratios**.